Be a Ninja in the Terminal πŸ₯·

 source ~/.autoenv/activate.sh

-To set up Zsh-autosuggestions, follow these steps:
+To set up Zsh-autosuggestions:

 1. Clone the repository: